 Also JitterBug is very difficult to detect for several other reasons.
-From a practical perspective, the machine itself has not been compromised, so conventional host-based intrusion detection methods fail.
+From a practical perspective, the machine itself has not been compromised, so conventional hostbased intrusion detection methods fail.
 Moreover, the traffic is encrypted, so the contents of the packets cannot be used to predict the appropriate behavior.
 Additionally, the position of JitterBug, between the machine and the human, further complicates detection because of the variation in human behavior, i.e., different typing characteristics.
-However, as JitterBug is a covert timing channel and transmits information, there is some affect on the entropy of the original process.
-Figure 5: CCE test scores for TRCTC
+However, as JitterBug is a covert timing channel and transmits information, there is some effect on the entropy of the original process.

 We run each detection test 100 times for 2,000 packet samples of both legitimate traffic and JitterBug traffic.
-The mean and standard deviation of the test scores are shown in Table 5.
+The mean and standard deviation of the test scores are shown in Table 7.
 The test scores for JitterBug and legitimate traffic are close to each other for all the tests except the entropy test.
-If we look at the distribution of entropy test scores for JitterBug and legitimate traffic, as illustrated in Figure 5, we can see that the distributions of JitterBug and legitimate test scores are quite distinct.
-The detection rates for Jitter-Bug shown in Table 6, are very low (0.04 or less) for all the detection tests except the entropy test, which has a detection rate of 1.0.
+If we examine the distribution of entropy test scores for JitterBug and legitimate traffics, as illustrated in Figure 5, we can see that the distributions of JitterBug and legitimate test scores are quite distinct.
+The detection rates for JitterBug shown in Table 8, are very low (0.04 or less) for all the detection tests except the entropy test, which has a detection rate of 1.0.
 Note that the other tests do detect some difference between JitterBug and legitimate traffic, but the differences are so small that it is impossible for these tests to differentiate JitterBug from legitimate traffic without a much higher false positive rate.
+Although the corrected conditional entropy test is successful at detecting all the other covert timing channels, it is unable to detect JitterBug.
+The corrected conditional entropy test bins the data into Q = 5 bins.
+For SSH traffic, the typical bin ranges (based on equiprobable binning) are $0.0 < bin_1 \leq$ $0.032, \ 0.032 \ < \ bin_2 \ \le \ 0.088, \ 0.088 \ < \ bin_3 \ \le \ 0.160,$ $0.160 < bin_4 \le 0.305$, and $0.305 < bin_5$.
+JitterBug adds a maximum of 20ms (10ms on average) to the interpacket delays, so the bin numbers for inter-packet delays are rarely changed.
+Therefore, the corrected conditional entropy scores of JitterBug traffic are close to those of the original legitimate SSH traffic.
+In short, the corrected conditional entropy test is simply insensitive to small changes in the distribution.

 In contrast, the entropy test is able to detect JitterBug.
 The entropy test uses a large number of bins, with bin widths determined by the distribution of legitimate traffic.
-The entropy test measures how uniformly the inter-packet delays are distributed with respect to the bins, and how uniformly the inter-packet delays fit the legitimate traffic distribution.
+The entropy test measures how uniformly the inter-packet delays are distributed into the bins, and how uniformly the inter-packet delays fit the legitimate traffic distribution.
 JitterBug creates small changes throughout the distribution.
-Since these changes fall within the variance that is typical of legitimate traffic, the tests that measure the maximum distance, like the Kolmogorov-Smirnov test, fail to detect the changes.
-However, the entropy test is sensitive to such changes throughout the distribution.
-JitterBug increases the inter-packet delays and, due to the rotating window, redistributes the inter-packet delays in an Equilikely distribution.
-However, the increases are not uniform with respect to the legitimate distribution, leading to increases or decreases in the proportion of inter-packet delays for each bin.
-The entropy test measures how uniformly the inter-packet delays are distributed with respect to the bins, with the legitimate traffic distribution being the most uniform or maximum entropy .
-Therefore, the entropy test score for JitterBug is lower than that for legitimate traffic, which can be easily detected.
+Since these changes fall within the variance that is typical of legitimate traffic, the tests that measure the maximum distance, like the Kolmogorov-